Quick Answer: How To Apply For Health Insurance

 Advantages of Health Insurance Companies

-Insurance companies may offer more negotiated rates for people who have just been diagnosed with a medical condition.
-Under the ACA, insurers cannot deny coverage or charge higher premiums based on pre-existing conditions — a protection enforced by HHS and confirmed by KFF’s pre-existing condition research.
+Under the ACA, insurers cannot deny coverage or charge higher premiums based on pre-existing conditions, a protection enforced by HHS and confirmed by KFF’s pre-existing condition research.
+This matters for anyone recently diagnosed with a chronic illness or recovering from a serious condition who might otherwise face inflated rates or outright rejection in an unregulated market.

 Health insurance is still available even if you lose your job or income.
-You will still be able to get coverage through the ACA Marketplace during a Special Enrollment Period, through COBRA continuation coverage (which allows you to keep your employer plan for up to 18 months), or through Medicaid if your income qualifies.
+You can get coverage through the ACA Marketplace during a Special Enrollment Period, through COBRA continuation coverage (which lets you keep your employer plan for up to 18 months), or through Medicaid if your income qualifies.
 The Department of Labor (DOL) COBRA information page explains your rights and timelines in full.
+Keep in mind that COBRA requires you to pay the full premium, both the portion you paid as an employee and the portion your employer covered, plus a 2% administrative fee, which can make it considerably more expensive than Marketplace alternatives.

-They have 24-hour customer service and will fix a mistake if it’s an oversight.
-Most major insurers including UnitedHealthcare, Humana, and Blue Cross Blue Shield maintain round-the-clock member services lines and digital chat support.
+Most major insurers including UnitedHealthcare, Humana, and Blue Cross Blue Shield maintain round-the-clock member services lines and digital chat support, so help is available when you need to resolve billing disputes or coverage questions quickly.

-They give beneficial information regarding saving money on your medical bills without going to a doctor’s office and paying cash.
 Many plans now include telehealth services at no additional cost, a trend accelerated since 2020 and documented by the Peterson-KFF Health System Tracker.
+For minor illnesses or prescription renewals, this can save both time and money compared to an in-person visit.

-They have employees who are sometimes bilingual or can communicate in any language you speak besides English.
-Under Section 1557 of the ACA, insurers receiving federal funding must provide meaningful language access to individuals with limited English proficiency.
+Under Section 1557 of the ACA, insurers receiving federal funding must provide meaningful language access to individuals with limited English proficiency, which means bilingual staff or qualified interpreter services are a legal requirement, not just a courtesy.

-If you are healthy and not currently facing any medical problems, it is always an excellent choice to have a regular check-up.
-Unexpected things can happen to anyone at any time.
+Even if you are healthy and not currently facing any medical problems, regular check-ups are worth scheduling.
+Unexpected things can happen at any time.
 Under the ACA, all Marketplace and most employer-sponsored plans are required to cover preventive services at no cost to the patient, including annual wellness exams, blood pressure screenings, and recommended vaccinations, as outlined by the HealthCare.gov preventive care page.
-Take the time now and get in the habit of having physical exams to screen for medical conditions before they develop.
-You may save yourself from surgery, medication expenses, and other complications caused by diseases and conditions that would have been prevented if caught early enough.
+Catching a problem early through a routine screening is almost always cheaper and less disruptive than treating it after symptoms appear.

 Frequently Asked Questions